 Simulation has transformed nearly every engineering discipline.
 It took aerospace from physical wind tunnel testing to computational fluid dynamics.
 It moved architecture from drafting tables to computer-aided engineering.
 It enabled the semiconductor industry to design chips with billions of transistors without fabricating each iteration.
 In each of these fields, simulation compressed development cycles from months or years down to days, changing how engineers work.

 Batteries haven't had that moment yet.
-Despite decades of investment in modeling tools and growing urgency to accelerate development timelines, battery engineering is still dominated by build-test-iterate cycles.
-Teams spend months fabricating cells, running tests, analyzing results, and making incremental adjustments, often to discover that the design they converged on doesn't hold up when operating conditions or requirements change.
-The simulation tools that revolutionized other engineering fields haven't delivered the same step change for batteries.
-Not because the software isn't fast enough or the computers aren't powerful enough, but because the fundamental nature of the problem is different.
+Despite decades of investment in modeling tools, battery engineering is still dominated by build-test-iterate cycles.
+Teams spend months fabricating cells, running tests, and analyzing results.
+They make incremental adjustments.
+Then they discover the design they converged on doesn't hold up when operating conditions or requirements change.
+The simulation tools that reshaped other engineering fields haven't delivered the same step change for batteries.
+The software is fast enough.
+The computers are powerful enough.
+The fundamental nature of the problem is different.

 Why battery modeling is different

-In most engineering simulation, the physics is well understood and the challenge comes from scaling up the geometry.
+In most engineering simulation, the physics is well understood.
+The challenge is scaling up the geometry.
 If you're designing a skyscraper, you know the shear modulus of the steel beams and the compressive strength of the concrete.
-The hard part is meshing a complex 3D structure and solving the equations efficiently across that geometry.
-The same is true in aerodynamics: the material properties of air are well characterized, and the difficulty lies in resolving turbulent flow around intricate shapes.
+The hard part is meshing a complex 3D structure and solving the equations efficiently.
+Aerodynamics is similar.
+The material properties of air are well characterized.
+The difficulty is resolving turbulent flow around intricate shapes.

 Traditional CAD-based simulation tools were built for this kind of problem.
 You input your material properties (often looked up from a database), input your design as a CAD file, and the solver gives you the result.
 Companies like ANSYS and COMSOL have been enormously successful applying this approach to structural mechanics, fluid dynamics, and electromagnetics.